Composition (2) parts

 Read pages 79-101“Features and Portraits; Seeing the World Around Us.”

-PART 1: Make a Graphic photograph using “Rule of Thirds.
+PART 1: Make a compositionally graphic photograph using “Rule of Thirds.

-PART 2: Make a Graphic photograph using one of these compositional techniques: Framing, Leading Lines, Juxtaposition, or Silhouette.
+PART 2: Make a compositionally graphic photograph using one of these compositional techniques: Framing, Leading Lines, Juxtaposition, or Silhouette.

 ****CAPTION MUST STATE WHICH TECHNIQUE YOU ARE USING!